Application Renewal Process for Returning Volunteers

-- If there are any records on your background check or your report shows possible duplicates (criminal records of other Washington State residents who have similar names to yours), the school’s volunteer program liaison will need to review your background check manually.
+- If there are any records on your background check or your report shows possible duplicates (criminal records of other Washington State residents who have similar names to yours), the school’s volunteer program liaison will need to request a manual review of your background check by the central office.
 Expect an additional week for processing.

 I have an old misdemeanor conviction.
-Will this prevent me from volunteering with my child’s school?
+Will this prevent me from volunteering at my child’s school?

 Criminal history does not automatically disqualify an applicant from volunteering in the schools.
 However, if you do not disclose any of your past convictions, you will be ineligible to volunteer with Seattle Public Schools.